Exact Representation of Sparse Networks with Symmetric Nonnegative Embeddings: Related Work

-\paragraph{Overlapping clustering} Many models discussed above focus on the single-label clustering task.
-We are interested in the closely-related but distinct task of multi-label clustering, also known as overlapping community detection~\citep{xie2013overlapping, javed2018community}.
-The \textsc{BigClam} algorithm of \cite{yang2013overlapping} uses the following generative model for this task: the probability of a link between two nodes $i$ and $j$ is given by $1 - \exp(-\bm{f}_i \cdot \bm{f}_j)$, where $\bm{f}_i, \bm{f}_j \in \mathbb{R}_+^k$ represent the intensities with which the nodes participate in each of the $k$ communities.
-This model allows for intersections of communities to be especially dense with edges, which the authors generally observe in real-world networks; by contrast, they claim that prior state-of-the-art approaches, including ones based on clustering links~\citep{ahn2010link} and clique detection~\citep{palla2005uncovering}, as well as a mixed-membership variant~\citep{airoldi2008mixed} of the stochastic block model~\citep{holland1983stochastic}, implicitly assume that intersections are sparse. \textsc{BigClam} assumes strict homophily of the communities, whereas our model allows for both homophily and heterophily.
-Additionally, unlike in our model, there is no upper bound to the intensities of community participation (i.e. the entries of each $\bm{f}$), so it is unclear how to incorporate prior knowledge about community membership in the form of binary labels, as in a semi-supervised situation.
+\paragraph{Overlapping communities and exact embeddings} Many models discussed above focus on the single-label clustering task and thus involve highly-constrained factorizations (e.g., sum-to-one conditions).
+We are interested in the closely related but distinct task of multi-label clustering, also known as overlapping community detection~\citep{xie2013overlapping, javed2018community}, which involves less constrained, more expressive factorizations.
+The \textsc{BigClam} algorithm of \citet{yang2013overlapping} uses the following generative model for this task: the probability of a link between two nodes $i$ and $j$ is given by $1 - \exp(-\bm{f}_i \cdot \bm{f}_j)$, where $\bm{f}_i, \bm{f}_j \in \mathbb{R}_+^k$ represent the intensities with which the nodes participate in each of the $k$ communities.
+Note that \textsc{BigClam} assumes strict homophily of the communities: two nodes participating in the same community always increases the probability of a link.
+However, this model allows for expression of very dense intersections of communities, which the authors observe is generally a characteristic of real-world networks.
+To ensure that output entries are probabilities, \textsc{BigClam}'s factorization includes a nonlinear linking function (namely, $f(x)=1-e^x$), like our model and LPCA.
+Recent work outside clustering and community detection on graph generative models~\citep{rendsburg2020netgan,chanpuriya2020node} suggests that incorporating a linking function can greatly increase the expressiveness of factorization-based graph models, to the point of being able to exactly represent a graph.
+This adds to a growing body of literature on expressiveness guarantees for embeddings on relational data~\citep{sala2018representation,bhattacharjee2020relations,boratko2021capacity}.
+Most relevant to our work, as previously discussed, \citet{chanpuriya2020node} provide a guarantee for exact low-rank representation of graphs with bounded max degree when using the LPCA factorization model.
+In this work, we provide a new such guarantee, except for bounded arboricity, which is more applicable to real-world networks, and extend these guarantees to our community-based factorization.